On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction

 as ideals in $\Lambda^{\nr}$. \end{maintheorem}

+The assumption that $r$ is odd is a technical assumption that is only used in the proof of~\cref{Koly} to turn the Heegner cycles into a Kolyvagin system.
+It can be removed in certain situations (see~\cref{rodd}) and is not considered essential.
+In particular, we still have access to a infinite subfamily of some Hida family for which the Main Conjectures are known, which is the key to showing a Main Conjecture for a weight $2$ form of multiplicative reduction (see~\cref{5.1}).

-A second Iwasawa Main Conjecture of Perrin-Riou type, which is equivalent to the one above, is also obtained. \begin{maintheorem}[\cref{IMC}\,(IMC1)] Let $f\in S_k(\Gamma_0(N))$ be a newform of arbitrary weight $k$ and $p>2$ an ordinary Eisenstein prime not dividing $N$, and let $K$ be an imaginary quadratic field satisfying the hypotheses in~\cref{0.1}.
+A second Iwasawa Main Conjecture of Perrin-Riou type, which is equivalent to the one above, is also obtained. \begin{maintheorem}[\cref{IMC}\,(IMC1)] Let $f\in S_k(\Gamma_0(N))$ be a newform of weight $k=2r$ where $r$ is odd and $p>2$ an ordinary Eisenstein prime not dividing $N$, and let $K$ be an imaginary quadratic field satisfying the hypotheses in~\cref{0.1}.
 Then both $\H^1_{\cF_\Lambda}(K,\bT)$ and $\cX=\H^1_{\cF_\Lambda}(K,M_f)^\vee$ have $\Lambda$-rank one (see~\cite[section 3]{CGLS} for general definitions), and the equality holds in $\Lambda$. \end{maintheorem}

 We now formulate our main results on the $p$-part of strong BSD for elliptic curves of good reduction at Eisenstein primes.

 \begin{maintheorem}[\cref{BSD E}] Let $E/\Q$ be an elliptic curve and $p > 2$ a prime of good reduction.
 Assume that $E$ admits a cyclic $p$-isogeny with kernel $C=\F_p(\phi)$ for some character $\phi\colon G_\bQ\to \F_p^\times$ (equivalently, $E[p]$ is reducible).
 Assume that $r_\an(E) \in \{0,1\}$.